SystemsApproach/private5g/software/start.rst

   at ``gnbsim.log``.
 Output that includes ``failed to connect amf`` and ``err: address family not supported by protocol`` indicates that your server does not have IPv6 enabled.

+.. admonition:: Troubleshooting Hint

+  If ``summary.log`` reports ``UEs Passed: 0 , UEs Failed: 5`` then it
+  is likely the case that SD-Core did not come up cleanly.
+Type ``make aether-resetcore``, and after verifying all pods are running with ``kubectl``, run gNBsim again.

 If you are interested in the config file that controls the test, including the option of enabling other profiles, take a look at